 Wiring for Whole House Distributed Audio

 I’ve got a brother-in-law who’s building a house.
-He was asking me about many different things having to do with wiring up the home, but one question in particular had to do with integrating a whole house distributed audio system.
+He was asking me about many different things having to do with wiring up the home, but one question, in particular, had to do with integrating a whole-house distributed audio system.
 This isn’t the first time I’ve been asked about wiring up a home for sound, and it’s likely to not be the last.
 Whole house audio systems are a big deal, and they are certainly one of the more exciting aspects of thinking about the functionality and use of your home during the pre-construction phase.
-Wiring your audio correctly, and with a mid on the future possibilities, is a big part of that consideration.
+Wiring your audio correctly, and with a mind on the future possibilities, is a big part of that consideration.